gonLeo/gonLeo/README.md

 <h1 align="center">Hi 👋, I'm Leonardo</h1>
-<h3 align="center">I really enjoy creating applications and seeing their practical results, making someone's life easier and better.
+<h3 align="left">I really enjoy creating applications and seeing their practical results, making someone's life easier and better.
 Here you can learn a little more about me and see some of my projects.
 Welcome to my portfolio :D</h3>
 👨‍💻 You can find out more about me here https://gonLeo.github.io

 📫 Drop me a message leonardo.g.o.lrv@gmail.com